-The community of Model City has various home designs and prices to match a range of price points.
+Looking to buy a new home?
+The community of Model City features a wonderful variety of designs to choose from.
 Most common in this neighborhood are single-family homes, which usually have home owner association fees around $297, and taxes for the year range from as low as $234 to as high as $5,083.
 There are also a variety of attached homes.
-Those usually have home owner association fees around $297, and taxes for the year are around $1,452.
+Those usually have home owner association fees around $297, and taxes for the year can range from $1,452 to $2,633.

 Where to Live

 Multi-unit complexes are affordable alternatives for younger individuals within Model City.
 Throughout Model City, the single-family homes are also affordable and are near many schools west of the neighborhood.
 Model City is a great place to live if you are on a very stringent budget.
 You will find larger than average living spaces for less than the average market prices.